affromero/pixel-perfect-depth/README.md

 * Although our model is trained at a fixed resolution of 1024×768, it can flexibly support various input resolutions and aspect ratios during inference.

 ## News
+- **2025-12-01:** We release a new PPD model together with its weights, which leverage MoGe2 to provide semantics and deliver a 20–30% improvement on zero-shot benchmarks.
 - **2025-10-01:** Paper, project page, code, models, and demo are all released.

 ## Pre-trained Models